Yes, the roof structure is included in panelized form, just like walls, floors, partitions, etc.

 - Based on your choice of standard Kit, am-cor inc. will provide a Standard Kit Pro Forma and a Standard Kit Order Form.

-- 85%-90% Fabrication Deposit: illustrated Field Manual, prefab am-cor Ferrocement Kit (FOB Culpeper, VA, USA)
+- Approx. 40% each Material & Fabrication Deposits: illustrated Field Manual, prefab am-cor Ferrocement Kit (FOB Culpeper, VA, USA)

 An am-cor Kit is your entire structural building shell, from top of footing to roof, including intermediate floor structure, walls, partitions, stairs, and railings.
 It comes in the form of a prefab, panelized galvanized steel frame sheathed with Carbon steel reinforcing, including amcorite Ferrocement additive to mix with Portland cement and sand.
 Once applied on site, this "structural stucco" creates the unibody Ferrocement shell of your building.